Thursday, February 12, 2026

 On the other hand, shouldn't the bond we've achieved with cats and dogs tell us that we could achieve that kind of a bond with nearly any other kind of animal to some extent--especially tame, domesticated animals like chickens and cows?
 And even with wild animals, we might not be able to bring them into our lives on a close basis, but we can relate, emotionally, to the experiences of nearly any kind of animal.

 It's just not good that we kill any animals for food.
 We have a lot in common with animals--similar senses, similar emotions, similar pains and joys.
+When they sleep, they dream.
+When they play, they're exercising their imaginations.
 I'm all for lab-grown meat in the future.
 With some animals that are true carnivores, like snakes, we might not be able to give them nutritionally complete meals without feeding them whole animals with organ meat and skeletons and all.
 But humans?
 Humans are omnivores.
 Humans can probably live on plant-based diets with occasional supplementation.

 So why am I not a vegetarian or a vegan?
 It's just too inconvenient not to eat meat.
 I've already got a lot to worry about with my diet as far as chronic disease goes without worrying about how to get all my nutrients in and how to cook special meals to accommodate a special meat-free diet.
 But I do think it's more morally correct to not kill animals for human food.
 And eating meat does contribute to that system.